ballerina-platform/ballerina-distribution/examples/rabbitmq-client-constraint-validation/rabbitmq_client_constraint_validation.md

 # RabbitMQ client - Constraint validation

 The RabbitMQ client supports validating a payload by the constraints added to the related message record.
 A RabbitMQ client can be created by passing the host and port of the RabbitMQ broker.
-To consume messages, use `consumePayload` or `consumeMessage` method which requires the queue name as the argument.
+To consume messages, use the `consumePayload` or `consumeMessage` method, which requires the queue name as the argument.
 When a message with a constraint is received from the RabbitMQ server, it is validated internally.
-If the validation fails, an error of type`rabbitmq:PayloadValidationError` gets returned.
+If the validation fails, an error of the `rabbitmq:PayloadValidationError` type gets returned.
 Payload validation using constraints can be used when the message content needs to be implicitly validated upon receiving from the server.

 ::: code rabbitmq_client_constraint_validation.bal :::